IBM/ibm-spectrum-scale-install-infra/VARIABLES.md

   Note that if this is a URL then a new repository definition will be created.
 If this variable is set to `existing` then it is assumed that a repository definition already exists and thus will *not* be created.

+- `scale_install_directory_pkg_path`
+  - example: `/tmp/gpfs/`
+  - default: none

+  Specify the path to the user-provided directory, containing all Spectrum Scale packages.
+Note that for this installation method all packages need to be kept in a single directory.

 - `scale_version`
   - example: `5.0.4.0`
   - default: none